Quarkonium spectra with magnetically induced anisotropic confinement: Anisotropy

-\textit{Anisotropy.} Lattice QCD simulations show that strong magnetic fields deform the string tension, where the transverse confinement is enhanced while the longitudinal one is suppressed~\cite{Bonati:2014ksa,Bonati:2016kxj,DElia:2021tfb}.
-We first model the anisotropic linear confinement as
+Lattice QCD simulations show that strong magnetic fields deform the string tension, where the transverse confinement is enhanced while the longitudinal one is suppressed~\cite{Bonati:2014ksa,Bonati:2016kxj,DElia:2021tfb}.
+Since lattice-QCD simulations provide the string tensions along the longitudinal and transverse directions, we adopt the simplest smooth three-dimensional interpolation consistent with cylindrical symmetry around the magnetic-field axis~\cite{Bonati:2015dka},